KaritasHall/ai-adventure/README.md

 Even though I didn't focus on design in this project I still wanted my game to have a certain look and feel.
 I was inspired by the mood and color palettes of classic text adventure games such as Zork and my favorite Sierra game Colonel's Bequest.
 I wanted high contrast and vibrant, slightly retro feel.
 I eventually settled on a pastel cyberpunk color vibe, opting for a slightly softer look that is easier on the eyes.
 You can checkout my [Figma](https://www.figma.com/file/WHyjthIMPEUTfBrgw4OiWn/Module-7?t=xPUJYU57TEPvrRRc-0) if you want to take a look at my moodboards, mvp and brainstorming ideas.

-All images, error messages and loading messages are made using ChatGPT :tulip:
+All images, error messages and loading messages are made using Dall-E/ChatGPT :tulip: